-The 9.8% decline in the Fiscal 2013 assessment on residential properties reflects the decline experienced by City properties since 2009, representing an extension of the downward price adjustments after the artificially inflated levels reached during the housing bubble.
+The 9.8% decline in the Fiscal 2013 assessment on residential properties reflects the drop in prices experienced by City properties since 2009, representing an extension of the downward price adjustments after the artificially inflated levels reached during the housing bubble.
 This decline is one of the main factors explaining the revenue reduction from this source.